Hall Reopening From 9th February 2026

 Bookings can be made in the usual way, by contacting Shirley Cherry, our Bookings Officer.

+The April update on the roof project is given below.
 The hall trustees thank all users of the hall for your patience and understanding.

 Contractors

 The hall trustees have aimed to enable the work itself, and the planning and preparation to be done in full compliance with building and safety regulations, but also as prudently as possible, and have been supported in this effort by the professionals we have engaged.
-It has not always been possible to be sure of dates on which we could move from stage to stage in preparing for the work to be done.
-When it became clear to us that work could not begin, as hoped, before December, we made arrangements to make good use of the time during which the hall was closed.

 If you would like to contribute directly to our "Raising the Roof” appeal, you can do this via our GoFundMe link: https://gofund.me/a23f11cd